What we offer

 Who this is for

-• Educators and instructional designers who need to make course materials accessible
+• Educators and instructional designers who need to make course material accessible

-• Organizations with documents, forms, or digital content that may not meet accessibility standards
+• Organizations with documents, slides, or digital content that may not meet accessibility standards

-• Professionals who want a clear picture of where they stand before making changes
+• Founders, professionals, and teams who want a clear picture of where they stand before making changes

 What you get